sass/sass/doc-src/SASS_CHANGELOG.md

 ## 3.2.0 (Unreleased)

-* A mixin include can now accept a block of styles that will be passed to the mixin and can be placed at the point @children is used.
+* A mixin include can now accept a block of styles ({file:SASS_REFERENCE.md#mixin-children Reference Documentation}).
+  The style block will be passed to the mixin and can be placed at the point @children is used.
 E.g.:

       @mixin iphone {
         @media only screen and (max-width: 480px) {